unicode-org/message-format-wg/spec.md

 When formatting a SelectMessage, it is necessary to first select one of its `cases`.
-This is done by first determining the Formattable values for each of its `select` values, and then looking for the first `cases` entry for which all the keys provide a match.
+This is done by first determining the Matchable values for each of its `select` values, and then looking for the first `cases` entry for which all the keys provide a match.
 Each Selector may define a `fallback` value to use if an exact match is not found.
 If a `fallback` is not defined, the default value **"other"** is used.